Part 1:- managing Pre revision phase– 10 days

 Don’t worry if you are not able to complete 100% syllabus in these 10 days.
 Even if you are able to complete 80% syllabus properly, it is enough to pass.
 The only thing you need to make sure for the remaining 20% syllabus is, read it at least once and remember important points, as in case if GARP asks the very simple question you should be able to answer.

 Get all your subjects in equilibrium (well and equally prepared).
 As you have only 10 days of preparation in hand, you allocate study time in such a way that you are well prepared in all 4 (5 for part 2) subjects.
 Making 2 subjects perfectly and in order to do that ignoring remaining 2 subjects is not at all advisable.

 Don’t change books in these last days.
 Whatever you have is best for your preparation.
 Stick to that.

-- Do not take you practice score seriously, whether High or low.
+- Do not take your practice score seriously, whether High or low.
 It is just to make your preparation exam oriented and not to evaluate your performance.

 - Don’t let your preparation level affect your confidence.

-- You might stand at different preparation level from the level I mentioned above so you might need to modify your preparation considering the AIMs.
+- You might stand on a different preparation level from the level I mentioned above, so you might need to modify your preparation considering the AIMs.

 In Part 2 of this series of blog, I will tell you some important points you need to know in the revision of FRM exam.